bunnyshell/Sylius-Standard/README.md

 Then execute `docker compose -f docker-compose.prod.yml up -d` command in your terminal.
 The `MYSQL_PASSWORD` env will be automatically applied to the rest of the config.

-> When using a Virtual Private Server (VPS) we recommend having at least 2GB of RAM memory
+> When using a Virtual Private Server (VPS) we recommend having at least 2GB of RAM memory.

 **Quick deploy:**
 ```bash